nickbreen/docker-wp-cli/README.md

 ```WP_DB_PORT```     | ```MYSQL_PORT_3306_TCP_PORT``` | 3306
 ```WP_DB_PREFIX```   | N/A                            | wp_

-## Installation (```wp core install```)
+## Installation
+Uses ```wp core install```.

-The initial site is installed, if not already installed in the DB, using the variables; each has a useless default value, so make sure you set them:
+The initial DB is installed, if not already installed in the DB, using the variables; each has a useless default value, so make sure you set them:
 - ```WP_LOCALE``` (default ```en_NZ```)
 - ```WP_URL```
 - ```WP_TITLE```